Lansoprazole, Amoxicillin and Clarithromycin

 It is not known whether clarithromycin is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when clarithromycin is administered to a nursing woman.
 It is known that clarithromycin is excreted in the milk of lactating animals and that other drugs of this class are excreted in human milk.
 Preweaned rats, exposed indirectly via consumption of milk from dams treated with 150 mg/kg/day for three weeks, were not adversely affected, despite data indicating higher drug levels in milk than in plasma.

 Elderly patients may suffer from asymptomatic renal and hepatic dysfunction.
-Care should be taken when administering lansoprazole delayed-release capsules, amoxicillin capsules, and clarithromycin tablets to this patient population.
+Care should be taken when administering lansoprazole/amoxicillin/clarithromycin to this patient population.

 An analysis of clinical studies of amoxicillin was conducted to determine whether subjects aged 65 and over respond differently from younger subjects.
 Of the 1,811 subjects treated with capsules of amoxicillin, 85% were less than 60 years old, 15% were ≥61 years old and 7% were ≥71 years old.
 This analysis and other reported clinical experience have not identified differences in responses between the elderly and younger patients, but a greater sensitivity of some older individuals cannot be ruled out.